Healthy Homes Assessment Rongotai

 What We Do

-As building inspectors we handle all elements of professional home inspects.
-We are there to ensure that you make the correct decision when purchasing your next property.
+As building inspectors we handle all aspects of professional home Inspections.
+We’re here to ensure you make the best decision when buying your next home.

-We value your money We will conduct comprehensive checks to make sure you don’t be faced with any costly or unexpected expenses, which means you can relax and focus on the exciting aspects of owning or purchasing the house.
+We value your money, and undertake detailed checks to ensure you don’t receive any expensive or unwelcome surprise costs, meaning you can relax and focus on the fun aspects of purchasing or owning the home.

-We specialise in a variety of services to ensure you are fully aware of the state of any property you could be looking to purchase or sell as well as additional services.
+We offer a wide range of solutions to ensure you are fully aware of the state of any property you may be thinking of buying or selling in addition to other solutions.

-Our systematic approach to your property inspection and the most up-to-date software technology which includes digital photos in your reports, you are able to actually see any issues that could be identified.
-Through our comprehensive reporting it is easy to understand why we get so many clients recommending our service to family and friends.
+We have a systematic approach to your property inspection and the latest software technology that incorporates digital images into your reports, you are able to actually see any issues that may be discovered.
+With our detailed reporting it’s not surprising that we get so many clients recommending our service to family and acquaintances.

 • Pre Purchase & Pre Sale Reports